shapeshed/nodejsbook.io.examples/chapter08/README.md

 6. Creating the index view
 7. Creating the new view and handling a POST request
 8. Creating the edit view and handling a PUT request
+8. Creating the delete route and handling a DELETE request
 9. Adding Flash messages
 10. Adding validation